dceluis/mcp-hackathon/devlog.md

 i can call from my pc that will connect to termux and run a tool. right now its just printing a toast but itss something!

+---
+02-29 @ 02:10

+I found (this)[https://www.reddit.com/r/tasker/comments/17ygxvq/is_there_a_way_you_call_a_tasker_task_from_termux/] page that says how to run tasker task from termux. thats exactly what i needed

+although it just sends the activity i still need to handle the response i created termux-tasker script to install to termux